 Students enrolling at Arkansas Tech University are assessed tuition and fees to cover the costs of instruction and other student services common to a university setting.
 Additionally, certain courses requiring individual instruction or special facilities carry fees which are listed with the course description.

-Students enrolled for any semester are assessed a $130 technology fee, a $10 technology equipment fee, a $5 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $12 assessment fee, a $7 transcript fee, a $2 per credit hour student support fee, a $2 per credit hour student communication fee, and $2 per credit hour Health and Wellness fee.
+Students enrolled for any semester, including summer semesters, are assessed a $130 technology fee, a $10 technology equipment fee, a $5 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $12 assessment fee, a $7 transcript fee, a $2 per credit hour student support fee, a $2 per credit hour student communication fee, and $3 per credit hour Health and Wellness fee.

 All fees and charges to students are set by the University’s Board of Trustees.
 Every attempt is made to establish charges in time to appear in the catalog; however, when this is not possible, estimated charges are shown.
 The University reserves the right to change fees and charges at any time if conditions necessitate or permit the change.

 Total University charges for instate residents for the school year (twelve hours fall and spring semesters) are estimated as follows:

 |Technology, assessment, and transcript fees||318|